Overview

 • Viewport - 1 click (only available in sheets)

-To change for example the line width and stroke color of the object that will be drawn, you can change the drawing properties in the drawing palette.
+To change for example the line width and stroke color of the object that will be drawn, you can change the drawing properties in the properties panel.

 Polylines